Mailu/helm-charts/charts/mailu/README.md

 Edit the `my-values-file.yaml` to reflect your environment.

-- deploy the helm-chart with:
+- deploy the Helm chart:

 ```bash
 helm install mailu mailu/mailu -n mailu-mailserver --values my-values-file.yaml
 ```

-- Uninstall the helm-chart with:
+- check that the deployed pods are all running

+### Uninstall

 ```bash
 helm uninstall mailu --namespace=mailu-mailserver
 ```

-Check that the deployed pods are all running.

 ## Parameters